 Birth trauma is a general term used to describe any cuts, fractures, or other injuries sustained by a newborn baby during labor or delivery.
-Birth trauma is more common in developing nations in Africa, Asia, and Latin America, but at least 2% of live births in the U.S. are adversely affected by physical injuries not related to any congenital condition.
+Birth trauma is more common in developing nations in Africa, Asia, and Latin America.
+However, at least two percent of live births in the U.S. are adversely affected by physical injuries not related to any congenital condition.

 Per Stanford’s Lucile Packard Children’s Hospital the most common conditions that cause birth trauma include:

 - Babies that weigh over 8 pounds, 13 ounces (4,000 grams)

 - Babies born before the 37th week of pregnancy

 - The mother’s pelvis may have the wrong shape or size for a safe delivery

 - Prolonged labor

 - Abnormal fetal position at birth (baby is in a head-up, buttocks-first, or breech, position)

 Generally, the most common neonatal injuries affect a baby’s head, neck, and shoulders, although they can cause damage to any other part of the body.
 These areas of the body are more likely to be injured because most babies are born in a head-first position.
 The most common traumatic injuries include: